-Lake Itezhi-Tezhi covers an area of 370 square kilometres which includes grassy banks and plains, rocky bays and areas of submerged trees which provide a haven for water birds and fish.
+Konkamoya Lodge is in Zambia's Kafue National Park and offers a range of activities which can easily warrant a 3 night stay.
+It is the only lodge on Lake Itezhi-Tezhi, which covers an area of 370 square kilometres including grassy banks and plains, rocky bays and areas of submerged trees which provide a haven for water birds and fish.

 Open: Konkamoya Lodge is open from mid-June to mid-November, the dry season.